theholy7/theholy7/README.md

 ### Hi there, my name is Jose! 👋

 I am an Engineer that produces code.
-Software?
-Data?
-Why not both?

 I care about good code, good design, good testing, and good monitoring.
 Things that make software easier to work with, and easier to maintain and run.

 ---